aberuiz/OSO/README.md

 #>   <chr>     <chr>   <chr>         <chr>      <chr>           <chr>     <chr>
 #> 1 CAGDP9-11 00000   United States 2022       Thousands of c… 3         827768000
 ```

+**Data Notes** For datasets that include notes they will be provided in
+the console.
+See the above request for an example.

 ## Multiple Values